muziejus/javascripting-english-major/8-webpage.md

 <body>
   <div class="container">
     <h1>This is my project!</h1>
-    <div id="response">This is the div.</div>
+    <div id="response">This is the #response div.</div>
   </div>
   <script src="https://code.jquery.com/jquery-3.2.1.min.js"></script>
   <script src="https://cdnjs.cloudflare.com/ajax/libs/tether/1.4.0/js/tether.min.js" integrity="sha384-DztdAPBWPRXSA/3eYEEUWrWCy7G5KFbe8fFjk5JAIxUYHKkDx6Qin1DkWx51bBrb" crossorigin="anonymous"></script>
   <script src="https://maxcdn.bootstrapcdn.com/bootstrap/4.0.0-alpha.6/js/bootstrap.min.js" integrity="sha384-vBWWzlZJ8ea9aCX4pEW3rVHjgjt7zpkNpZk+02D9phzyeVkE+jo0ieGizqPLForn" crossorigin="anonymous"></script>
   <script src="scripts.js"></script>
 </body>
 ```

 “Container” is a class [provided by
 Bootstrap](https://v4-alpha.getbootstrap.com/layout/overview/#containers) that
 lets us use the grid layout system.
-If you save, commit, and reload the
+If you save and reload the webpage in the
-webpage in the browser, you should see that it looks different.
-The font has
+browser, you should see that the page looks different.
+The font has changed,
-changed, and there are tidy margins on both sides.
+and there are tidy margins on both sides.
+Commit.

 For me, usually getting this far is enough with CSS.
 On the other hand,
 sometimes I like to personalize Bootstrap.
 This course, for example, uses a